bharatsonwane/team-orbit/backend/docs/api/API.md

 ## 📚 OpenAPI Specification

-The Lokvani backend features a comprehensive OpenAPI documentation system built with Zod schemas and the ServiceResponse pattern, located in `src/openApiDocs/`.
+The TeamOrbit backend features a comprehensive OpenAPI documentation system built with Zod schemas and the ServiceResponse pattern, located in `src/openApiDocs/`.

 ### OpenAPI Endpoints